-Turkish company, LC Waikiki (LCW) has been in negotiation with Iran’s Ministry of Cooperatives, Labor and Social Welfare and the Ministry of Industries, Mining and Trade for the past eight months and the Turkish side has so far surveyed over 70 apparel factories and manufacturing units in Iran, said Director General of Textile and Clothing Department at the Ministry of Industries, Mining and Trade Afsaneh Mehrabi.
+Turkish clothing brand :: LC Waikiki (LCW) has been in negotiation with Iran’s Ministry of Cooperatives, Labor and Social Welfare and the Ministry of Industries, Mining and Trade for the past eight months and the Turkish side has so far surveyed over 70 apparel factories and manufacturing units in Iran, said Director General of Textile and Clothing Department at the Ministry of Industries, Mining and Trade Afsaneh Mehrabi.

 Iranian clothing company Ronak Jean has been shortlisted.
 LCW has already placed order and the Iranian company’s production line has been making clothes for the Turkish brand labeled “Made in Iran” tags for the past few months.
 LC Waikiki has become the first major foreign apparel manufacturer to officially start cooperation with domestic garment players in Iran.